 We will not disclose your information to any third party without consent except where required by law, where failure to do so might result in serious injury or death of self or others, or where there is knowledge or suspicion of child abuse.
-More details can be found in the Service Agreement for your program.
+More details can be found in the Terms of Service for your program.